How to Create Virality

 ⇒ Remember: information travels under the guise of idle chatter.

-Try building your own Social Currency-laden, Triggered, Emotional, Public, Practically Valuable Trojan Horse with your message hidden inside (FYI, not all 6 attributes need to be applied together).
+Try building your own Social Currency-laden, Triggered, Emotional, Public, Practically Valuable Trojan Horse with your message hidden inside.